liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-6-managing-faces.md

     (query string) of the `viewId`<sup>[[6.50](tck-tests.md#6.50)]</sup>.
 This later situation primarily occurs when using a default `viewId` provided by the portlet.

-    In addition, during a portlet's `RENDER_PHASE`, if not otherwise already in the `Iterator`, the bridge must include those parameter names managed in the corresponding bridge request scope.
+    In addition, during a portlet's `HEADER_PHASE`, if not otherwise already in the `Iterator`, the bridge must include those parameter names managed in the corresponding bridge request scope.
 This always includes the `ResponseStateManger.VIEW_STATE_PARAM` parameter<sup>[[6.48](tck-tests.md#6.48)]</sup>.
 The preservation/inclusion
     of the rest of the action parameters depends on the `javax.portlet.faces.[portlet name].preserveActionParams`